Puchaczov/Musoq/README.md

 # Musoq
-Musoq is handy tool that allows querying everything that is potentially queryable.
+Musoq is handy tool that allows querying everything that can be treated as queryable source.

-Would you like to query multiple folders that fits some sophisticated conditions?
-No problem!
-Perform data analysis on CSV from your bank account?
-That's why Musoq was created for.
-You don't have to import datas to database engine but instead focus on typing ad-hoc queries to raw source.
+# What is Musoq?
+Musoq exposes raw datas as queryable source.
+This allows you to write SQL-like queries and ask questions for those sources.
+Musoq uses concepts of schemas and tables.
+Those allows you to logically group your tables.
+What would be used as query source?
+Virtually anything!
+Those below are just ideas but some of them had been already implemented!

+- Directories
+- Files
+- Structured files (.csv, .json, .xml, logs)
+- Photos (by exif attributes)
+- Archived files (.zip)
+- Git, Svn, TFS
+- Websites (tables, lists)
+- Processes
+- Time

 ![alt text](https://raw.githubusercontent.com/Puchaczov/Musoq/master/query_res.png)

-## Pluggable architecture

-You can easily write your own data source.
-To read how to do it, jump into wiki of this repo.

 ## Currently implemented features

 - Use of `*` to select all columns.
-- Group by (access to parent group, group by expression rather than column, group by column)
+- Group by
 - User defined functions and aggregation functions.
+- Plugin api
 - Set operators (non sql-like usage) (union, union all, except, intersect)
 - Complex object arrays and properties accessing.
+- Parametrizable source.
 - Like / not like operator
 - Contains operator (Doesn't support nested queries yet)
 - CTE expressions